Our People

 Patron (and Alumna)

-Since becoming an Alumna of our Awards programme at age 18, Jess has continued her connection with the charity by becoming a mentor to younger musicians on our Arts Council England-funded peer-mentoring programme, Talent to Talent; now she is our youngest patron.
-AYM turned 20 in 2018, as did Jess!
+Since becoming an Alumna of our Thrive programme at age 18, Jess has continued her connection with the charity by becoming a mentor to younger musicians on our Arts Council England-funded peer-mentoring programme, Talent to Talent; now she is our youngest patron.
+Young Sounds turned 25 in 2023, as did Jess!

 Patron (and Alumnus)